Introduction to Our Curriculum

 At Temple Moor, we run a three-year Key Stage 3 (KS3) with a focus on breadth, balance and challenge.
-At KS3, students study: Performing Arts (including Drama, Dance and Music); Design Technology (Food Technology Textiles, Product Design); Graphic Arts (Fine Art, Graphics, Photography); ICT; Religious Education; Personal Development; Leadership through PE; Literacy and Communication; and Numeracy through STEM.
+At KS3, students study: Performing Arts (including Drama, Dance and Music); Design Technology (Food Technology, Textiles, Product Design); Graphic Arts (Fine Art, Graphics, Photography); ICT/Computer Science; Religious Education; Personal Development; Leadership through PE; Literacy and Communication; and Numeracy through STEM.
 These subjects sit alongside the academic disciplines of English, Maths, Science, History, Geography and Modern Languages, which are also undertaken by all students.

 Leadership through PE promotes learning and leadership skills through Sport.
-Communication is a subject developed within Temple Moor, exposing students to the etymology of words and the process behind written and verbal communication, as well as increasing their vocabulary and proficiency in reading.
+Literacy and Communication is a subject developed within Temple Moor, exposing students to the etymology of words and the process behind written and verbal communication, as well as increasing their vocabulary and proficiency in reading.
 Research indicates that the development of these skills allows students to better access the full curriculum and articulate their ideas, enhancing their proficiency in their academic work and their employability skills.

-Students arriving below age related expectations from primary school are also supported through the provision of additional literacy and numeracy support within Literacy and Communication and Numeracy in STEM lessons.
+Students arriving below age related expectations from primary school are also supported through the provision of personalised curriculum of literacy and numeracy support within Literacy and Communication and Numeracy in STEM lessons.
 This is supplemented by additional support during some form periods and through the use of Accelerated Reader after school for a defined group of students.
 This support continues for as long as students have a need.
 These programmes have been demonstrated to have had significant impact on raising students’ literacy and numeracy over recent years.

 Key Stage 4